SteeltoeOSS/Documentation/api/v4/tracing/index.md

 > [!NOTE]
 > This extension method also ensures that implementations of `IApplicationInstanceInfo` and `IDynamicLoggerProvider` have been registered.
-> If you wish to customize either of these or use non-default implementations, make these changes before calling `AddTracingLogProcessor`.
+> If you want to customize either of these or use non-default implementations, call their extension methods *before* calling `AddTracingLogProcessor`.

 ## OpenTelemetry

 To use OpenTelemetry, start by adding a reference to the `OpenTelemetry.Extensions.Hosting` NuGet package.
-Other package references will probably be necessary, but these depend on your specific application needs.
+Depending on your specific application needs, other package references will probably be necessary.
 This package provides access to `OpenTelemetryBuilder`, which is the main entrypoint to OpenTelemetry.

-### Add Open Telemetry Tracing
+### Add OpenTelemetry Tracing

-To add Open Telemetry Tracing, use the following:
+To use tracing with OpenTelemetry, add the following to your `Program.cs`:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);